-It changes your mind, your attitude and your mood.
+Healthy lifestyles change your body, your mind, your attitude, and your mood.

 We ache, and we lack the energy to make positive changes.
 We seek comfort, not challenge.

 To add insult to injury, the excess weight, inactivity, and any health conditions can increase depression and anxiety and may lead to more unwanted weight gain.

 regular movement can help us to overcome some of the symptoms we live with on a daily basis.
 And the truth is that even making small, incremental changes to what and how we eat, and

 I know.
 I’m doing it.
 And I live with fibromyalgia.

-I’m also a qualified nutritionist and a therapeutic coach.
+I’m also a qualified evidence-based* nutritionist and a therapeutic coach.

 I work with people like you to find what works and make it easy to incorporate small changes into your life.

 Whether you need to change your diet or change your attitude about your body and your ability to change, I have the tools to help.